Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 Self-reinforcing flicker patterns in a contained structure.
 Enables memory, oscillation, and signal continuity within closed systems.
 Related: Law 10 – Containment, Node, Echo

 ---

-**Consciousness**
-Recursive structural activation that simulates field behavior internally.
-Arises when a structure mirrors the dynamics of its field.
-Related: Law 15 – Conscious Emergence, See also: Consciousness_Field.md

----